cloudfoundry/cf-for-k8s/docs/platform_operators/external-databases.md

 # Using external databases

+The included postgres database is in support of the kick-the-tyres user and should just work.

+For all other users we recommend configuring your deployment with an external database.

 You can use an external database for the CF API and UAA by providing following values: